 67. Venous return is the amount of blood volume returning to the?

-68. The patient cardiac index is the cardiac output based on what?
+68. A patient’s cardiac index is the cardiac output based on what?

 69. What is end-systolic pressure?